haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 ## ID STAGE (also doing renaming)

+- Note: Decode and Renaming included in frat.sv

   Since source operands RS1 and RS2 are in fixed locations, the RAT can be read before the instruction is decoded!

   At the moment, support for the following instructions: